spencermountain/front_yard/PLAN.md

 a laptop version of freebase, focused on usability, prototyping, and the demo scene

-Basically, a Semantic web for script-kiddies..
+Basically, a Semantic web for script-kiddies.

-it's still way better than wikidata.

 #Pedantic truths:
 1) it's much easier